ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 4. The user provides a username or email and password.
 5. The Ingress controller obtains access and identity tokens from {{site.data.keyword.appid_short_notm}} for authorization.
 6. Every request that is validated and forwarded by the Ingress controller to your apps has an authorization header that contains the tokens.

-The {{site.data.keyword.appid_short_notm}} Ingress annotation does not currently support refresh tokens.
-When access and identity tokens expire, user's must reauthenticate.
-{: note}

 ## Before you begin